bitcoin/bitcoin/test/lint/README.md

 test runner
 ===========

-To run the checks in the test runner outside the docker, use:
+To run all the lint checks in the test runner outside the docker, use:

 ```sh
 ( cd ./test/lint/test_runner/ && cargo fmt && cargo clippy && cargo run )